Dolores County, Colorado: Transportation

-Dolores County has no railroads operating today.
+With the Rio Grande Southern Railroad ceasing operation in 1952, Dolores County has no railroads operating today.
 The western third of the county is served by US 491 (formerly US 666) connecting to Cortez, CO, and Monticello, UT; and SH 141 to Nucla, CO.
 The eastern portion of the county is served by SH 145 connecting to Dolores, CO, and Telluride, CO.
 The central portion of the county is served by the joint County-USFS Norwood Road connecting to Dolores, CO, and Norwood, CO (in San Miquel County).
 The three portions of the county are connected directly to each other only by gravel-surface, low-speed county or federal agency roads.

 The only airport is the privately owned Dove Creek Airport east of Dove Creek; a general aviation facility with a 4000 ft runway.
 The nearest commercial service is located at Cortez Municipal Airport to the south, and San Juan (UT) County Airport north of Monticello.